Priyanshu-Prajapati/MCP-Server/README.md

 - `Weather`: Gives the weather report of a particular place

 ## Project Structure
-- `main.py`: Main server implementation with tools and resources.
+- `mcpserver`: Main server implementation with tools and resources.
 - `pyproject.toml`: Project configuration and dependencies